 "Salmon's voice has just the right amount of spit for country/folk music and Seekins adorns hers with small touches of nasal twang.
 Their new album departs from script with songs that generally exude more contentment than most country albums." - OFF CENTER REVIEWS

-AMERICANA DUO SURRENDER HILL TO RELEASE NEW ALBUM
+AMERICANA DUO SURRENDER HILL RELEASED THEIR NEW ALBUM

 "TORE DOWN FENCES"

-Sedona, AZ-based Americana duo Surrender Hill (husband and wife team Robin Dean Salmon and Afton Seekins) is set to release its third album, Tore Down Fences, on February 2, 2018.
+Sedona, AZ-based Americana duo Surrender Hill (husband and wife team Robin Dean Salmon and Afton Seekins) released their third album, Tore Down Fences, on February 2, 2018.
 A roots-rock album filled with guitars, harmonized vocals, organ, and the occasional burst of pedal steel, Tore Down Fences pushes Surrender Hill into harder, grittier territory.
 Together, the songs paint the picture not only of a band that's reached its creative peak, but a relationship that's built on trust, twang, and creative chemistry.
 All 13 songs on the album were tracked in two days, with Salmon producing the sessions in a Nashville recording studio.

 Like the two records that came before it —2015's self-titled debut and 2017's Right Here Right Now — Tore Down Fences is an album about relationships, delivered from the perspective of two songwriting partners who have weathered their own share of breakups and missteps before crossing paths.
 Unlike those previous records, though, this album focuses not on the romantic "honeymoon period" of a relationship, but on the challenges they faced before the pair got together.
 It explores the reality of romance: the good, the bad, the bright, and the dark.